UK Student Loan Guide (Plan 1, 2, 3, 4 & 5)

 Loan repayment rules ▼

-The calculator supports Plan 1, Plan 2, Plan 3 (Postgraduate) and Plan 5.
-Plans 1, 2 and 5 use a 9% repayment rate; Plan 3 uses 6%.
-Plan 1 loans are written off after 25 years; Plan 2 and Plan 3 after 30 years; Plan 5 after 40 years.
+The calculator supports Plan 1, Plan 2, Plan 3 (Postgraduate), Plan 4 (Scottish) and Plan 5.
+Plans 1, 2, 4 and 5 use a 9% repayment rate; Plan 3 uses 6%.
+Plan 1 loans are written off after 25 years; Plan 2, Plan 3 and Plan 4 after 30 years; Plan 5 after 40 years.

-Plan 1: The threshold is £26,065 for 2025/26 and grows with RPI.
+Plan 1: The threshold is £26,900, growing with RPI each April.
 Interest is the lower of RPI or BoE base rate + 1%.
 Near-term base rates use published forecasts (4.0% for 2026), then fall to a configurable long-run rate.

 Plan 2: The threshold is £29,385 from April 2026, frozen until 2030.
-Interest is income-scaled from RPI to RPI + 3%.
+Interest is income-scaled from RPI to RPI + 3%, capped at 6% from September 2026.
 Near-term RPI uses published forecasts (3.2% for 2026), then falls to a configurable long-run rate.

 Plan 3 (Postgraduate): The threshold is £21,000, frozen indefinitely.
-Interest is fixed at RPI + 3%, regardless of income.
+Interest is fixed at RPI + 3%, capped at 6% from September 2026, regardless of income.

 Plan 5: The threshold is £25,000, frozen until 2027.
 Interest is RPI only, regardless of income.
 After the freeze, thresholds grow at a configurable rate.